 Just as importantly, bubble diagrams allow wellness strategies to be discussed in human terms before they are reduced to technical metrics.
 Visualizing relationships between work areas, outdoor spaces, quiet zones, and circulation encourages design decisions that support human well-being, comfort, and long-term usability.
 When sustainability and wellness are treated as foundational spatial ideas rather than checklist items, the resulting architecture is more cohesive, resilient, and genuinely responsive to the people who inhabit it.

 Understanding how to make a bubble diagram architecture projects rely on begins with a clear methodology.
-Whether you’re a student learning the basics or a professional refining your workflow, following these steps will help you create effective spatial diagrams:
+Whether you are a student learning the basics or a professional refining your workflow, following these steps will help you create effective spatial diagrams.

 Determine which spaces must be adjacent, which should be separated, and which could share resources.
-Create a simple matrix or list noting “must be near,” “should be near,” and “must be away from” relationships.
+A simple matrix with “must be near,” “should be near,” and “must be away from” columns is an efficient starting point.
+For a deeper look at this technique, see the detailed guide on understanding architectural bubble diagrams.

 Position supporting spaces around your primary zones based on the adjacency requirements identified earlier.
 Adjust bubble sizes proportionally to reflect relative area needs.